Is no credit history the same as bad credit?

 Personal Loans

 Having no credit history is different from having bad credit.
-Some participating lenders work with borrowers who are just starting to build credit.
-Harbor Lenders connects you with lenders who may consider income, employment, and other factors instead of relying solely on a credit score.
-Free to check, no hard pull required.
+Some participating lenders work with borrowers who are just starting to build credit, weighing income, employment, and banking history as alternative signals instead of relying solely on a score.

 What to know